Trading Places: Casting

 The studio also objected to the casting of Jamie Lee Curtis.
 At the time she was seen as a "scream queen", primarily associated with low-quality B movies.
 Landis had worked previously with Curtis on the horror documentary Coming Soon, for which she had served as the host.
 She wanted to move away from horror films as she was conscious that the association would limit her future career prospects.
 She had turned down a role in the horror film Psycho II (1983) because of this.
 Her mother, Janet Leigh, had famously starred in Psycho (1960).
 Curtis had performed recently in the slasher film Halloween II (1981) as a favor to director John Carpenter and producer Debra Hill; she was paid $1 million for that role, but received only $70,000 for Trading Places.
 When asked if she had researched her role as a prostitute, Curtis jokingly remarked: "I'd love to say I went out and turned a couple of tricks on 42nd Street, but I didn't."
 Curtis had long hair when she was cast; costume designer Deborah Nadoolman Landis suggested cutting her hair shorter for the film.

 For the greedy Duke brothers, Ralph Bellamy was the first choice for Randolph.
 For Mortimer, Landis wanted to cast an actor famous in the 1930s or 1940s who was not associated with playing a villain.
 His first choice was Ray Milland, but the actor was unable to pass a physical test to qualify for insurance while filming.
 As the start date for filming loomed, Landis thought of Don Ameche.
 The casting director claimed that Ameche was dead.
 Landis was skeptical of this and contacted the Screen Actors Guild in an attempt to locate him.
 They confirmed that Ameche had no agent, and his royalty payments were being forwarded to his son in Arizona.
 Landis accepted this as evidence that Ameche was deceased.
-However, after hearing of Landis' search, one of the Paramount Studios' secretaries mentioned that they saw Ameche regularly on San Vicente Boulevard in Santa Monica, California.
+However, after hearing of Landis's search, one of the Paramount Studios' secretaries mentioned that they saw Ameche regularly on San Vicente Boulevard in Santa Monica, California.
 Landis called directory assistance to locate a "D. Ameche" in the area and made contact.
 Ameche had not featured in a film for over a decade; when asked why, he said that no one had offered him film work.
 The studio did not want to pay Ameche what Milland had been offered; as Ameche was financially independent and in no need of work, he refused to take the part until he received equal pay.
 Landis claimed that the studio reduced the film's budget, frustrated at Ameche's casting after a long absence from film work.